How to make leather drawer pulls

 Not everyone likes to DIY the way I do and you might love the look of these leather drawer pulls but would rather buy them somewhere.
 Below you can find some of my favorites.

-Making these yourself is recommended though if you need to cover existing holes and need custom sizes.
+Making your own DIY leather drawer pulls is recommended though if you need to cover existing holes and need custom sizes.
+Plus pre-made leather pulls are much more expensive than making them yourself!

 More DIY hardware tutorials